intel/llvm/sycl/doc/ControllingSYCLLanguageFeatures.md

 standard version instead of some default one implied by the SYCL/DPC++ standard, you have to use two separate options: `-sycl-std` and `-std`.

-**TODO**.
-Please let me know if we don't want to go with this approach at all.
-Note on motivation: clang accepts OpenCL standards via `-std` option, as well as `cuda` and `hip`.
-So, values mentioned above were added for consistency and for providing some additional aliases.

 ## Controlling SYCL/DPC++ language extensions

 Both SYCL and DPC++ has several extensions or proposals about how to expand